-"The Customer Service Excellence assessor commented, 'The University of Manchester Library has undoubtedly created a culture of openness, trust and empowerment which The value of people facilitates a customer focused approach.
-Staff morale and job satisfaction appear to be excellent and help people to buy into the customer first ethos'" (The University of Manchester Library, 2012).
+"The Customer Service Excellence assessor commented, 'The University of Manchester Library has undoubtedly created a culture of openness, trust and empowerment which facilitates a customer focused approach.
+Staff morale and job satisfaction appear to be excellent and help people to buy into the customer first ethos" (The University of Manchester Library, 2012).